wallacepreston/univ_2006_demo_devJobz_lecture/notes.md

 # modules
 - let's install chalk!
 # Middleware
+- What is middleware?
+- Middleware does something between when the request comes in and when the route is hit and ultimately the response is sent back by another route...
+- something that happens in the middle!
+- Sometimes we install a library for this
+- sometimes we'll create our own middleware!
 # Routes: Order Matters!

 # Static Directory
 # POST requests and forms